From ‘Party Bags’ to Psychology

 Climate change concerns are now being brought into the daily lives of young children.
 With demonstrations actively seeking the involvement of school-age learners, their teachers and home educators, the message can seem to be that ‘climate angst’ is more important than anything else.
 Whether this matches or clashes with your own personal opinions, the over-riding concern for many is whether children in their care are happily motivated to follow a positive cause – or driven by fear.

-Discussion at a weekend conference run by Potential Plus UK mentioned that High Learning Potential (HLP) children can be particularly susceptible to ‘existential angst’ as well as having a heightened sense of ‘right and wrong’ in the world (see advice sheet PA412 Supporting High Learning Potential in RE, Philosophy and Citizenship).
+Discussion at a weekend conference run by Potential Plus UK mentioned that children with high learning potential can be particularly susceptible to ‘existential angst’ as well as having a heightened sense of ‘right and wrong’ in the world.
 This could make them committed to rule-bending, high-profile campaigning – or conversely, very opposed to it.
-Positive facts and engaging action can help reduce HLP anxiety and also have a powerful ripple effect.
+Positive facts and engaging action can help reduce anxiety and also have a powerful ripple effect.
 Here are 5 ideas that may not in isolation save the planet, but might just save your child’s state of mind.

 1. Progress